ilyriyuu/ilyriyuu/README.md

 sensitive people dni, as stated in my bio. no ACTUAL dni list yet

-i will unfriend you if you've been offline for 100+ days

 im very sorry if i appear as rude, as i said im mostly nice BUT i can be rude sometimes when im in a bad mood.
 IWC

 i block/hide quite frequently